trigger-corp/Forge-Documentation/source/tools/ios-windows.rst

 Developing iOS apps on Windows
 ================================================================================

 Forge allows the development of iOS apps on Windows without the use of an OS X machine.
-To do this you will need a physical iOS device (the iOS simulator will only run on OS X), and an iOS developer account.
+To do this you will need a development-enabled physical iOS device and an iOS developer account.
 In order to sign your application (which is required to install it onto the device, even for testing), we provide a remote signing service, which your app will be sent to, signed and returned as part of the ``forge run ios`` and ``forge package ios`` command.

+.. note:: Your iOS device must be enabled for development before our Windows tools can view logging output.
+This means attaching it to an OS X machine and selecting "Enable for development" in the Xcode organizer.

+	If you're not able to do this, you can still install apps onto the device, and use the iPhone Configuration Utility to view log output (http://support.apple.com/downloads/#iphone)

 Setting up Forge to run iOS apps
 --------------------------------